 Based on the observation of the subject's site improvements, physical depreciation is estimated to be typical for its age due to the average condition of the site improvements.
-Physical depreciation is estimated at roughly 50%.
+Physical depreciation is estimated at roughly 40%.

-The subject house was originally built in 1920 and is in average condition, with updating over the years and addition in 1992, with an effective age of 32+/- years and estimated economic life of 55 years for a fair quality home, indicating physical depreciation of 58% rounded.
-The subject outbuildings are estimated to have 58% physical depreciation as well.
+The subject house was originally built in 1940 and is in average condition, with updating over the years and addition in 2005, with an effective age of 22+/- years and estimated economic life of 55 years for an average quality home, indicating physical depreciation of 40% rounded.
+The subject outbuildings are estimated to have 50% physical depreciation due to the shorter anticipated economic life of 40 years.